Survey of Cripples in New York City

 - How many of the city’s physically disabled residents were children in 1920?

-- Based on the recommendations of the author of this report, what kind of education do you think disabled children might have received at this time?
+- Based on the recommendations of the author of this report, what kind of education do you think Disabled children might have received at this time?

 - Why does the author think education was so important for physically disabled children?

 - Sometimes physical disabilities are the result of ongoing environmental or social dangers.
 What causes physical disabilities in your communities today?
-What kinds of educational support do disabled people receive?
+What kinds of educational support do Disabled people receive?